ukilab-cloud/lab-tgw-fgcp/docs/docs/exercise-3.md

 !!!
 Success "Success Requirement"
     1. From Workload A - ping/curl/wget public services.
     2. `ping 8.8.8.8` or `ping 1.1.1.1`
     3. `curl ipinfo.io` what IP do you see?
+You can also use `ssh sshmyip.com`
     4. `ss -nat` on Workload A and confirm the source is the original source IP.

 ![Egress](./images/egress.png "Egress")